 DESIGN PROPOSAL The elements of our design proposal emerged out of the many insights provided by the community meetings.
 Those insights, which we captured in dozens of pages of notes, were wide ranging, and included both specific recommendations as well as ideas about the emotional and symbolic meanings the group hoped the site would convey.

-The discussion was passionate and productively heated, as interracial groups debated how best to honor the enslaved peoples, tell their history, and also make Shockoe Bottom a vibrant economic resource for the city.
+This updated report attempts to capture the requests and insights of community members we have met with over the past year The discussion was passionate and productively heated, as interracial groups debated how best to honor the enslaved peoples, tell their history, and also make Shockoe Bottom a vibrant economic resource for the city.
 Remarkably, we found a broad agreement on the core elements for the memorial park: a strong design feature to grab the attention of the public; a new gathering place-a public square-for the community; a symbolic recovering of the Shockoe Creek; a clearly demarcated place for reverence and reflection; lasting investments in the education and advancement of Richmond's African-American residents.
 Every element of our design proposal derives from the ideas presented in these and past community conversations.